kbaseincubator/kbase-ds-widget-tool/docs/creating-dynamic-service-for-widgets.md

 A direct dict attribute reference like this will fail if the attribute does not exist.

-The documentation instructs to modify the codebase to avoidthis problem.
+The documentation instructs to modify the codebase to avoid this problem.
 However, there are several parts of the codebase that are affected by this.
 That code is not run into when in dynamic service mode, but the missing environment variable is a problem easily resolved by setting it to an empty string, which is what the instructions above provide.